CWFriends/CodeWithFriends/content/events/cwf-fall-2020.md

 ### Idea Kits

 You can work on whatever project you'd like to.
-But in case you're looking for a project idea, we have a list of project ideas you can choose from to spur some inspiration.
+In case you're looking for a project idea, we have a list of project ideas you can choose from to spur some inspiration.

 ### Check-In Groups